Next post.

 Origin

-"Borried" comes from the same vowel shift as "borry," with the regular English past tense "-ed" ending tacked on.
-Scots-Irish speech patterns brought to Appalachia in the 18th and 19th centuries helped this form stick.
+"Borried" comes from the same vowel shift as "borry," with the regular English past tense "-ed" ending added.
+Brought over in Scots-Irish speech patterns in the 18th and 19th centuries, this form took root in Appalachian English and still lingers today.

 Notes